barbarer/py4e-int/_sources/functions/func_Str_Cond.rst

 .. note::

    Use [index] to get a character from a string.
 The first character in a string is at index 0 and the last is at the length of the string minus 1 (also know as index -1 in Python).
-Also note that you can use pairs of single quotes or double quotes to create a string.
-This is useful when the string includes a single quote.

 Fix the function ``get_initials`` above to return a string with the first letter of the first name followed by the first letter of the last name.